Asparagus with Melted Gorgonzola and Pine Nuts (Video)

 Asparagus with Melted Gorgonzola and Pine Nuts is amazing and really low in carbs; if you like asparagus and Gorgonzola you’ll love this recipe!

-When I first made Asparagus with Melted Gorgonzola and Pine Nuts way back in 2006, I said it was one of the best tasting things I had ever eaten in my life.
-Now years and years later this is still one of my favorite ways to cook asparagus, even though I’ve tried a lot more asparagus recipes since I first made this one.
+When I first made Asparagus with Melted Gorgonzola and Pine Nuts, I said it was one of the best tasting things I had ever eaten in my life.
+Now years later this is still one of my favorite ways to cook asparagus, even though I’ve tried a lot more asparagus recipes since I first made this one.
+If you like these ingredients at all you can’t go wrong with asparagus covered with creamy melted Gorgonzola and pine nuts!

 (Scroll down for complete recipe including nutritional information.)